McShelby/rest-pdf/README.md

 # REST PDF

-A REST endpoint to convert HTML URLs to PDF using Node.js
+A REST endpoint to convert HTML URLs to PDF using Node.js and Puppeteer.

 A quick and dirty hack with no error handling.
 Use at your own risk.